netdevopsbr/netbox-proxbox/README.md

 <br>

 #### 1.3.2.
 Change Netbox '**[settings.py](https://github.com/netbox-community/netbox/blob/develop/netbox/netbox/settings.py)**' to include Proxbox Template directory

+> Probably on the next release of Netbox, it will not be necessary to make the configuration below!
+As the [Pull Request #8733](https://github.com/netbox-community/netbox/pull/8734) got merged to develop branch

 Edit **/opt/netbox/netbox/netbox** and find TEMPLATE_DIR section

 - How it is configured: